 Shellac is not vegan as it is a resinous secretion produced by tiny lac insects.
 Innocent smoothies sometimes use freshly squeezed lemon and lime juice so there is a very small chance that a tiny amount of shellac could be present in some of their smoothies or juice.
 That is why Innocent doesn’t guarantee that their drinks are shellac-free, and why they don’t label them as suitable for vegans.

-Industrial uses of shellac.
+Industrial uses of shellac

 Shellac is primarily used as a wood sealer and finisher.
 It is used in floor polishes, inks, wheels, and electrical insulations, in addition to violas, guitars, pianos, and woodwind instruments (in the pads).
-Handlebar tape for bicycles typically contain shellac, as well as the tires.
+Handlebar tape for bicycles typically contains shellac, as well as the tires.
 Shellac is non-toxic and is even Federal Drug Administration (FDA) approved for use on baby and children’s furniture.
 It’s everywhere!

-You’ve probably eaten it before.
+You’ve probably eaten it before

 Shellac is also used to glaze pharmaceutical pills and hard candies to give them a shiny finish.
 This is why Jelly Belly jelly beans are so shiny!
-It is commonly labeled as confectioner’s glaze.
+It is commonly labelled as confectioner’s glaze.
 You may not realise this unless you are a baking extraordinaire, but vegan sprinkles are very difficult to find.
 Sadly, lots of sprinkles used for cakes and cookies contain confectioner’s glaze.
-Also, watch out for smooth hard shiny candies, like chocolate coated peanuts or raisins because they are usually coated with confectioner’s glaze as well!
+Also, watch out for smooth hard shiny candies, like chocolate-coated peanuts or raisins because they are usually coated with confectioner’s glaze as well!
 (Shellac has the food additive E number E904.)

-Waxed fruits and veggies.
+Waxed fruits and veggies

 Some fruits and veggies are waxed to prevent moisture loss and prolong their shelf life.
 Carnauba wax (from the carnauba palm tree), beeswax, shellac, and synthetic petroleum-based waxes can all be used on produce.